Tarrant County District Attorney

 Explore the organization at Divisions

-Specialized Units: Dedicated groups concentrate on adult sexual assault, family violence, gangs, narcotics, financial fraud, juvenile matters, special victims, and post-conviction issues.
+Specialized Units: Dedicated groups focus on adult sexual assault, family violence, gangs, narcotics, financial fraud, juvenile matters, special victims, and post-conviction issues.
 The office also maintains a Conviction Integrity function to review questions raised after judgment.

-See responsibilities at Criminal Division
+Read more at Criminal Division

 How a Criminal Case Moves Through the System